 Vanbet Hatchery continues to invest in its growth

-As one of the largest Romanian companies in the poultry sector, Vanbet occupies multiple facilities, from parent farms for broilers, over layer farms for shell eggs to a slaughterhouse and meat processing plant.
-The owner has been investing in the company’s continuous development, for instance by choosing Petersime’s top-performing incubators and hatchery equipment, not only to equip their broiler hatchery, but also for quail egg incubation.
+As one of the largest Romanian companies in the poultry sector, Vanbet occupies multiple facilities, from parent farms for broilers over layer farms for shell eggs to a slaughterhouse and meat processing plant.
+The owner has been investing in the company’s continuous development, for instance by choosing Petersime’s top-performing incubators and hatchery equipment, not only to equip its broiler hatchery, but also for quail egg incubation.

 Vanbet Hatchery has put its trust in Petersime for years, thanks to our advanced technologies and expert advice.
 This is reflected in the company’s hatchability rates for the viable eggs, which often reach over 90% of high-quality day-old chicks.

 In addition to the long-term collaboration, Vanbet has also devoted a lot of attention to using Petersime’s incubators to their full potential – after all, knowledge is power!
 The company has its own team of skilled employees who are thoroughly trained to perform maintenance on the machines, know when to order spare parts, how to adapt the incubation programmes according to different embryo requirements and much more.
 Moreover, Vanbet’s hatchery manager, Mrs Carmen Paraschiv, has attended several training sessions at Petersime to expand her expertise of topics such as incubation technologies, egg management, chick quality and operational maintenance.

 Vanbet originally produced broiler chickens only, yet a few years ago, a trial was set up to introduce the production of quails into the hatchery.
 Despite the small quail market size and the limited information available, the company has found a unique opportunity in incubating quails by using the same incubation profile as for chickens.
 What’s more, Vanbet discovered that Petersime’s chicken egg setter trays can also be used for quail eggs.